dionysos-dev/Philippides.jl/MPCBipedRobot/README.md

 ## How to run this project

-This project has many examples, see [Examples](examples/) for further information.
+See [simulations](simulations/) for further information.

 ## Actual Version

-This version of the project does not support a closed-loop system.
-In a short term, a closed-loop form will be developed to handle disturbed environment.
+This version of the project does not support a closed-loop system when used with LQR in first control strategies.